seanmac11741/emchFoundWebsite/README.md

 - [ ] Static Aux page with info
 - [ ] Page with board members pictures/names
 - [ ] Allow editing of board members picture/names
+- [ ] Admin page to change pictures
+- [ ] PDF upload and download and storage